Uncategorised

 Negligent RICS survey

-Negligent RICS survey: Professional negligence solicitor, Emma Slade, looks at the new RICS Condition Report.
+Negligent RICS survey: Professional negligence solicitor, Emma Slade, looks at the new RICS Condition Report and how this may impact on negligence claims against surveyors.

 To date, there have only been three types of property survey that a home buyer can obtain: a full structural survey (FSS), a HomeBuyers survey or a plain valuation.